 Understand the Market

-Narrow a market to begin with in NJ, PA.
+Narrow a market to begin with in NC, NJ.
 Look for an area that is rising in prices and projects future growth.
 Learn everything you can about that market.
 Talk to realtors, other investors, and homeowners.
 Walk the community and speak with business owners.